Form 9297: Summary of Taxpayer Contact

 - Proof of last payment on all mortgages.

-- Copies of most recent utility and phone bills.
+- Copies of the most recent utility and phone bills.

 - Verification that you’ve made estimated quarterly tax payments as required.

-Keep in mind, however, that the IRS will use this information to decide how to collect your tax debt.
+Keep in mind that the IRS uses this information to decide how to collect your tax debt.
 For instance, if the agency sees that you have a lot of assets, it may demand payment in full and expect you to sell your assets.

 You should never lie to the IRS — hiding assets when the IRS requests information is considered tax evasion.
 However, you may want to reach out to a tax attorney before you respond to this notice so we can advise you on the best way to proceed.